julbinb/julbinb.github.io/index.md

 ## Research

-Currently I work around subtyping relation in the [Julia](https://julialang.org/) programming language.
+Currently, I work around subtyping relation in the [Julia](https://julialang.org/) programming language.
-_Disclaimer._ Good or bad, the language has nothing to do with me, and name match is a coincidence!
+_Disclaimer._ Good or bad, the language has nothing to do with me, and the name match is a coincidence!

 My previous research was related to language support for generic programming in object-oriented languages.